Ricky Wilson (guitarist): Early life

-Musical career
+Career

 1970–1976: Black Narcissus

 During mid-1969, both Wilson and Strickland collaborated in writing and performing music, loosely calling themselves Loon, and aspired to perform live.

-From 1969 to 1971, Wilson and Strickland collaborated with high school friends Pete Love of Louisville and Athens native Owen Scott, III in performing together as the four-member band Black Narcissus.
+From 1969 to 1971, Wilson and Strickland collaborated with high school friends Pete Love of Louisville and Athens native Owen Scott III in performing together as the four-member band Black Narcissus.

 Upon graduation from the University of Georgia in 1976, Wilson kept in touch with Strickland and they toured Europe, eventually returning and taking jobs at the Southeastern Stages bus station in Athens, Georgia where Strickland's father was the manager.

-1976–1985: The B-52's
+1976–1985: The B-52s

 In late 1976, Strickland and Wilson returned to Athens in search of further employment.
-The two joined the B-52's when they, Wilson's sister Cindy, Kate Pierson, and Fred Schneider of local protest band the Sun-Donuts, formed the group in an impromptu musical practice session after sharing a tropical flaming volcano drink at a Chinese restaurant.
+The two joined the B-52s when they, Wilson's sister Cindy, Kate Pierson, and Fred Schneider of local protest band the Sun-Donuts, formed the group in an impromptu musical practice session after sharing a tropical flaming volcano drink at a Chinese restaurant.
 They played their first concert in 1977 at a Valentine's Day party for friends.
 The band's quirky take on the new wave sound of their era was a combination of dance and surf music set apart by the unusual guitar tunings used by Wilson.

 Wilson cited various children's records, the Mamas & the Papas, and Esquerita and the Voola as sources of inspiration in his musical career.
 Wilson also played the guitar on the song "Breakin' In My Heart" on Tom Verlaine's self-titled debut album.

 Illness and death

 In 1983, during recording sessions for the band's third studio album Whammy!, Wilson discovered he had contracted HIV.
-He confided his illness to Keith Strickland, as stated in several interviews including one with The Age.
+He confided his illness to Keith Strickland.
 In 1985, during recording for their album Bouncing Off the Satellites, Wilson's illness became more severe; both Strickland and Pierson have stated that despite this, he kept his illness secret from the other members of the band.
 In an interview, Pierson stated that Wilson did so because he "did not want anyone to worry about him or fuss about him".

 On October 12, 1985, in the Memorial Sloan–Kettering Cancer Center, Wilson died of AIDS, at the age of 32.
-He was buried in Oconee Hill Cemetery in Athens.
+He was buried in Oconee Hill Cemetery in Athens, Georgia.
 Devastated, the band did little promotional work and did not tour to promote the album.
 Upon reforming in 1988, the band continued as a four-piece, with Strickland replicating Wilson's riffs from their earlier material in live performances.